-Let's speak truth to power.
+Let's confront power with the truth.

 The truth is that you are cowards!
 These days, hundreds of thousands of families live under economic terror, without salvation.

 After paying for education, the mortgage, groceries, after-school activities and car expenses, a young family's salary is gone.
 Young couples barely make ends meet.
 An unexpected car problem or a family celebration send them spiraling down a road of overdrafts and loans.
 In the four months that you have been in power, these families have collapsed.